 That is the foundation Sanchez brought to “Angel Baby,” a 2018 version of the 1960 song by Rosalie “Rosie” Mendez Hamlin and the Originals when she was 15.
-When Rosie died in March of 2017, Sanchez wanted to pay special tribute to one of her biggest Mexican American Songwriter influences who wrote lyrics in both English & Spanish.
+When Rosie died in March of 2017, Sanchez wanted to pay special tribute to one of her biggest Mexican American Songwriter influences, the Latina who wrote lyrics in both English & Spanish.
 That tribute is the stunning “Angel Baby”, written, directed, and edited by John Cantú, and produced by John Avila for Mares Entertainment.
 The video is set in Los Angeles 2018 and brings a “Touched by an Angel” twist to the original story and a heaven-sent gauze to the photography.

 But beyond the exquisite production, it is Sanchez’s voice and visage that brings my tears.
 Singing in English with some Spanish storytelling, she floats like an angel through the video using her considerable natural beauty and camera-loving acting talent to draw the viewer into the story.
 That story starts where the 1960 original began, with a car accident, but it is subtly revised and beautifully redesigned.
 Rather than the heartbreak of the original, Sanchez’s video showcases the challenges and dangers of life in the second largest Spanish speaking city in the world, and how brave and loving responses from good people – and good angels – can set things right.